luraess/luraess/README.md

 #### Research & Initiatives

 I lead the [GPU4GEO initiative](https://GPU4GEO.org), which focuses on developing **frontier GPU-based multi-physics solvers**.
-Recently, my research has expanded into **differentiable modeling and large-scale optimisation**, where we are pioneering differentiable multi-physics solvers for extreme-scale geophysical simulations using the [Julia language](https://github.com/JuliaLang/julia/).
+Recently, my research has expanded into **differentiable modelling and large-scale optimisation**, where we are pioneering differentiable multi-physics solvers for extreme-scale geophysical simulations using the [Julia language](https://github.com/JuliaLang/julia/).
 Our contributions integrate with the broader **Julia open-source ecosystem**, particularly in [JuliaGPU](https://github.com/JuliaGPU) and [JuliaParallel](https://github.com/JuliaParallel).

 #### Teaching & Outreach